 As taxing and embarrassing and infuriating as the behavior is, do we:

 - remind the child forevermore of how horrible and hateful and wicked they can be?

 No, we don’t.

 We do none of the above because, as unpleasant and well-nigh unbearable as the tantrums are, we, the adult, know the what, where, why and how of the behavior.

-We know what the child’s day has been like, we know where they’ve been overstimulated or overlooked or overextended and we know why they’re feeling so besides themselves – we’ve witnessed how it all culminated in soggy toddler unrest and riot.
+We know what the child’s day has been like, we know where they’ve been overstimulated or overlooked or overextended, we know why they’re feeling so besides themselves, and we’ve witnessed how it all culminated in soggy toddler unrest and riot.

 We also know they had little control over how their Big Day with Big Demands unfolded.
 So we make allowances.
 We have compassion.
 We have grit-your-teeth self-control.
 We have insight.
 We have love.